NexPlayer/NexHTML5/nexAPI.md

 ##### player.init(configObj)

-Initialize the player with the config Object given.
+Initialize the player with the config object given.

 **Type**: instance method of  [<code>Player</code>](#Player)